Fall Leaf Collection

-- Keep piles 1' into the street, away from the curb.
-This helps ensure the equipment can collect all of the leaves and protects the equipment from being damaged and helps prevent flooding by allowing storm water to move to the storm drains.
+- The 1' gap helps ensure the equipment can collect all of the leaves and protects the equipment from being damaged and helps prevent flooding by allowing storm water to move to the storm drains.

 - Keep piles away from sewer grates, storm drains, and low hanging trees.

-- Include yard debris such as flowers and plants on top of leaf piles.
+- Include yard debris such as flowers, garden trimmings, and weeds on top of leaf piles.

-- Do not include pumpkins, plastic bags, or any other items.
+- Do not include grass clippings, pumpkins, litter, or bagged material.